Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • ease of use.

-The laid heat-insulating material must be covered on top with a film of polyethylene, which performs two purposes at once: it prevents penetration concrete mortar into the space between the insulation elements and provides a vapor barrier.
+The laid thermal insulation material must be covered with a polyethylene film on top, which serves two purposes at once: it prevents penetration concrete mortar into the space between the insulation elements and provides a vapor barrier.

 Stages of arranging a concrete screed on the ground

-Preparatory work ends after the creation of a heat-insulating layer.
-However, it is impossible to immediately proceed to pouring concrete - you need to take care of the strength and reliability of the future structure.
+Preparatory work ends after the creation of the thermal insulation layer.
+However, you cannot immediately proceed to pouring concrete - you need to take care of the strength and reliability of the future structure.

 Screed reinforcement

-The next step is the laying of reinforcement, which will give the concrete surface additional strength and durability.
-Traditionally, a road mesh is used for this purpose, the diameter of the bark bars varies between 5-6 mm.
-The dimensions of the cells in this case are 100 * 100 mm or 150 * 150 mm.
-Such reinforcement will prevent the appearance of cracks on the screed during shrinkage.
+The next step is laying reinforcement, which will give the concrete coating additional strength and durability.
+Traditionally, road mesh is used for this purpose; the diameter of the bark rods varies between 5-6 mm.
+The dimensions of the cells are 100*100 mm or 150*150 mm.
+Such reinforcement will prevent the appearance of cracks in the screed during shrinkage.

-It is best to place the reinforcing layer a few centimeters above heat-insulating material, because this way it will be inside the concrete pavement.
-If the operational load of the floors is very high, then a reinforcing cage is used to strengthen them.
+It is best to place the reinforcing layer a few centimeters above thermal insulation material, since this way it will end up inside the concrete covering.
+If the operational load of the floors is very high, then a reinforcement cage is used to strengthen them.

 The photo clearly shows the mesh laid on the waterproofing

-Before starting the arrangement of a finishing concrete screed, guides and formwork are mounted.
+Before the construction of the final concrete screed begins, guides and formwork are installed.
 This technology allows you to more accurately maintain a given level.
-The available area is divided into equal segments, the width of which does not exceed 2 m.
-After that, guides are installed, their height should correspond to the desired level of the screed.
-Guides are fastened with a cement mortar, in which clay and sand are introduced.
+The available area is divided into equal sections, the width of which does not exceed 2 m.
+After this, guides are installed, their height must correspond to the desired level of the screed.
+The guides are attached using a cement solution into which clay and sand are added.

-Then, formwork is laid in the space between the guides, thereby dividing the base into rectangular parts, which are subsequently filled with cement mortar.
-Guides and formwork are brought to the desired level and aligned horizontally, serving as a guarantee of evenness of the future coating.
-After pouring, they will be removed from the concrete, which is quite difficult to do, therefore, to simplify this process, they are covered with special oil.
+Then formwork is laid in the space between the guides, thereby dividing the base into rectangular parts, which are then filled with cement mortar.
+The guides and formwork are brought to the desired level and leveled horizontally, serving as a guarantee of the evenness of the future coating.
+After pouring, they will be removed from the concrete, which is quite difficult to do, so to simplify this process they are coated with a special oil.

 In order to obtain a monolithic surface, the screed is poured in several passes:

 • work begins from the corner located on the opposite side of the door.
-After filling several rectangles, the solution is distributed with a spatula over the entire area;
+After filling several rectangles, the solution is distributed over the entire area using a spatula;

-• then comes the time rough leveling, which is carried out by movements of the rule towards itself, while excess concrete is removed;
+• then the time comes rough alignment, which is carried out by movements towards you, while excess concrete is removed;

-• on the treated areas, the formwork and guides are removed, and the voids that appear are filled with a cement mixture.
+• in the treated areas, the formwork and guides are removed, and the resulting voids are filled with a cement mixture.

 This procedure is maintained until the entire floor area is filled.
-For sealing concrete surface you can use a special vibrator that will speed up the process and remove all voids.
-When the screed is completely ready and leveled, it is kept under the film for 3-4 weeks and moistened periodically.
-On the finished monolithic surface, it is possible to pour a leveling screed made of concrete M-100 and higher.
+For sealing concrete surface You can use a special vibrator, which will speed up the process and remove all voids.
+When the screed is completely ready and leveled, it is kept under film for 3-4 weeks and periodically moistened.
+A leveling screed made of concrete M-100 and higher can be poured over the finished monolithic surface.

-Creating a floor screed on the ground is a task subject even to home craftsmen.
-Modern technology the process is maximally facilitated, the main thing is to follow the stages of work, do everything efficiently and listen to the advice of specialists:
+Creating a floor screed on the ground is a task that even home craftsmen can do.
+Modern technology The process is simplified as much as possible, the main thing is to follow the stages of work, do everything efficiently and listen to the advice of specialists:

-• the screed level is set taking into account existing or planned doorways.
-The marking of the level must be carried out around the entire perimeter of the base.
-Stretched cords will help simplify orientation;
+• The screed level is set taking into account existing or planned doorways.
+Level markings must be carried out along the entire perimeter of the base.
+Stretched cords will help make orientation easier;

-• if in preparatory work the clay layer is involved, then it should be moistened and then compacted - such an obstacle will become almost insurmountable for groundwater;
+• if in preparatory work If a clay layer is involved, then it should be moistened and then compacted - such an obstacle will become almost insurmountable for groundwater;

-• a concrete screed on an earthen base - a multilayer "pie", each of the layers in which must be carefully aligned horizontally;
+• concrete screed on an earthen base - a multi-layer “pie”, each of the layers in which must be carefully aligned horizontally;

-• the thermal insulation characteristics of the concrete floor can be improved with expanded clay, cork or plywood layer;
+• the thermal insulation characteristics of a concrete floor can be improved using an expanded clay, cork or plywood layer;

-• the thickness of the rough screed should be about 8 cm, and the heat-insulating layer should be at least 10 cm;
+• the thickness of the rough screed should be about 8 cm, and the thermal insulation layer should be at least 10 cm;

-• while creating reinforcing cage for a concrete floor that has to withstand severe operational loads, it is best to use rods with a diameter of 8 mm;
+• while creating reinforcement cage for a concrete floor that will have to withstand severe operating loads, it is best to use rods with a diameter of 8 mm;

-• the concrete surface is prone to cracking; in order to avoid this trouble, expansion joints.
+• The concrete surface is prone to cracks; to avoid this problem, expansion joints.
 After cutting, they must be sealed;

-• to prevent the appearance of dust on the screed, special impregnations are used, which are applied no later than 7 hours after the concrete layer has been compacted.
+• To prevent the appearance of dust on the screed, special impregnations are used, which are applied no later than 7 hours after compaction of the concrete layer.

-It is very important to use high-quality materials when arranging a concrete screed, especially for the “stuffing”, that is, insulation and waterproofing.
-If they fail, then the whole structure will lose its strength and will not last long.
-You should not save on screed materials, otherwise you will later have to spend much more money on repairs.
+It is very important to use high-quality materials when arranging a concrete screed, especially for the “filling”, that is, insulation and waterproofing.
+If they fail, the entire structure will lose its strength and will not last long.
+You should not save on screed materials, otherwise you will subsequently have to spend significantly more money on repairs.

-The result of the implementation of competent work with quality materials will be the appearance of a reliable and durable concrete floor.
+The result of carrying out competent work with quality materials will be the appearance of a reliable and durable concrete floor.
 It will not only withstand high operating loads, but will also serve as an ideal base for applying any of the topcoats on the market today.

-Floors with a properly equipped concrete screed will last more than one year, or even decades.
-Observing technological sequence and paying due attention to all its stages, an amateur who has very modest knowledge about the repair process and possesses minimal skills will also cope with the creation of a screed.
+Floors with a properly installed concrete screed will last for many years, or even decades.
+Observing technological sequence and paying due attention to all its stages, even an amateur who has very modest knowledge about the repair process and has minimal skills can cope with the creation of the screed.

-Concrete brandMass composition, C:P:Sh, kgVolumetric composition per 10 l of cement P/Sch, l
+Concrete gradeMass composition, C:P:SH, kgVolumetric composition per 10 liters of cement P/Shch, l

 100 1: 4,6: 7,0 41/61 78